Erythrocin IV Powder for infusion

 What ERYTHROCIN IV is used for

-ERYTHROCIN IV is an antibiotic that belongs to the group of medicines called macrolides.
-These medicines work by killing or stopping the growth of bacteria which cause infections.
+ERYTHROCIN IV contains erythromycin, an antibiotic that belongs to the group of medicines called macrolides.
+These medicines work by killing or stopping the growth of bacteria that cause infections.

 ERYTHROCIN IV is used to treat certain bacterial infections.
 These infections may occur in different parts of the body.